 Root Canals in Alpharetta GA

 There’s one dental procedure that no one likes to think about, and that’s root canals.
-After decades of awful stories and bad jokes, it’s no wonder people have a negative reaction to the news that they need a root canal.
+After decades of awful stories and bad jokes, it’s no wonder people get nervous when they hear the news that they need a root canal.

 The team at Alpharetta Creek Restorative Dentistry challenges the idea that a root canal has to be a stressful or uncomfortable experience.
 The truth is that, with today’s updated materials and techniques and the support of a compassionate team of professionals, root canals don't have to be any more complicated than having a cavity filled.